Recent Acquisition by AFA of “A very tired child, 2023”

 Caravaggio fled Rome to avoid a death sentence after being convicted of the murder of Ranuccio Tomassoni.
 In Naples, he enjoyed some protection from the legal consequences of his actions due to his connections with influential figures.
 Throughout history, the term 'prison' originates from the Latin 'pris' or 'prize,' implying something taken.
 This notion aligns with the practices of settlers, colonialists, invaders, or even seemingly innocent visitors or tourists, who take 'prizes' as a testament to their presence and conquest of the exotic.

 The philanthropic association Pio Monte della Misericordia commissioned Caravaggio to paint the Seven Works of Mercy.
 Remarkably, this association enjoyed a degree of autonomy from religious oversight, granting them the freedom to pursue their initiatives independently.
 This autonomy provided Caravaggio with the opportunity to create a more progressive and unconventional painting.
-Both the association and Caravaggio operated without censorship, unlike some of his other commissions where his innovative subject matter faced opposition from the church.
+Both the association and Caravaggio operated without the usual censorship of the Catholic church, unlike some of his other commissions where his innovative subject matter faced opposition from the church.
 One well-known example was his portrayal of a prostitute, possibly his lover, as a model for the Death of the Virgin (1602).
 This deliberate act of provocation reflected Caravaggio's own beliefs about Mary, which challenged the ecclesiastical authorities of his time.

 Profane